 Getting married is supposed to be one of the best days of your life.
-You are committing yourself to the person that you love the most and with that should come nothing but happiness.
+You are committing yourself to the person that you love and with that should come nothing but happiness.
 However, the fact that this is one of the most important days of your life means that you want it to be perfect and for everyone involved to see it as a special day.
-With this pressure can often come stress and a wedding day is such a concoction of emotions already that you don't want to throw any more into the mix.
+With this pressure can often come stress and a wedding day is such a concoction of emotions already that you don’t want to throw any more into the mix.

 1) Get a good nights sleep